Power of Attorney Spencer Trial Attorneys, P.C. Is Here For You

 • Avoidance of Guardianship: Without a power of attorney, the court may appoint a guardian to manage your affairs if you become incapacitated.
 This process can be time-consuming, costly, and may result in someone being appointed who does not fully understand your preferences.
 A power of attorney allows you to choose who will handle your affairs, avoiding the need for court intervention and ensuring that your wishes are followed.

-• Flexibility and Control: A power of attorney can be customized to meet your specific needs.
+• Flexibility & Control: A power of attorney can be customized to meet your specific needs.
 You can grant broad or limited powers, specify the duration of the POA, and set conditions under which it becomes effective.
 This flexibility allows you to retain control over your affairs while delegating specific responsibilities to your agent as needed.

-Essential Living Will Considerations
+Essential Living Will and Power of Attorney Considerations

 A living will is a combination of two legal documents that allow you to appoint someone to make medical decisions on your behalf if you become incapacitated.
 This is an important document to have because it allows you to appoint someone to make medical decisions for you, rather than the court making those decisions for you.
 Your living will is only valid if it is properly prepared and signed.